Special Report: What HR Pros Say They Really Want from Benefits Brokers

-With that in mind, we surveyed 500 HR professionals to give brokers a behind-the-scenes look at how small-to-medium sized businesses view the benefits landscape in the wake of the pandemic, The Great Resignation, fears of impending recession, and more.
+With that in mind, we surveyed 500 HR professionals to give brokers a behind-the-scenes look at how small-to-medium-sized businesses view the benefits landscape in the wake of the pandemic, The Great Resignation, fears of an impending recession, and more.

-We talked to HR professionals who manage the benefits broker relationship at their businesses, and got intimate with what they want to see more (or less) of from their advisor.
+We talked to HR professionals who manage the benefits broker relationship at their businesses and took a close look at what they want to see more (or less) of from their advisors.

 Here are just a few of the findings you’ll see in the report:

 4 out of 5 HR pros say that benefits are critical to employee satisfaction, which is more important than ever in the wake of The Great Resignation.